sparkyb/pype/readme.txt

 ``name``
     is the name you will see in the macro list.
 If this value is missing, you will see the file name instead.

+``hotkeydisplay``
+    if you have created a hotkey for this macro, this represents how the hotkey would be displayed to PyPE.
+To get usable values for ``hotkeydisplay``, use the 'Create Hotkey' button.

+``hotkeyaccept``
+    if you have created a hotkey for this macro, this represents the actual underlying keyboard keypresses necessary to make the macro run.
+To get usable values for ``hotkeyaccept``, use the 'Create Hotkey' button.

 ``def macro(self):``
     is the initial definition of the macro.
 You can have any number of helper